-“Then the fact that she is beautiful and has long black hair and a smile that could make putty out of the strongest man has nothing to do with it.
-And unmarried too!”
+“Then the fact that she is beautiful and has long black hair and a smile that could make putty out of the strongest man have nothing to do with it.
+And, unmarried too!”

 King Fallon looked down at the inner courtyard from the keep window in time to see the doors of Eric Rand’s barn open, and a knight on a fiery white stallion ride out.
 The knight’s armor was unlike anything he had seen before.
 A battle-

-Eric reached down and clasp Astrom’s forearm.
-“Farewell my friend, see you...well whenever,” he said.
+Eric reached down and clasped Astrom’s forearm.
+“Farewell, my friend, see you...well whenever,” he said.
 “Last chance...”